 Bellac is by no means exceptional in the wealth and excellence of its architecture.
 You can drive from Maison du Gui to Le Dorat in less than 15 minutes.
 This small, hillside town became an important religious centre in the fourth century, when it was home to two saints.
 The present magnificent church and seminary date back to the 11th and 12th centuries.
 Wander around the narrow, ancient streets, enjoy the view from the medieval battlements above the city gate, and take time out for a coffee or glass of wine in the big market square.
-When you want a substantial gourmet meal, La Promenade is exceptionally good for Sunday lunch.

 You can reach countless other places of interest in well under half an hour.
 Mortemart, for example, is officially designated as “one of the most beautiful villages in France”.
 There you will find a charming ancient church, a Carmelite convent and an Augustine monastery (neither active anymore), and a ducal chateau.